johnrom/nimble/README.md

 I like this project to sit at `~/projects/docker`.
 That way it can live alongside my other projects, like `~/projects/dotnet` and `~/projects/shopify`.

-I also like this project to be at My Documents on Windows, at `~/Documents/projects/docker`, though that is just because it's easier to get to than your user folder when navigating Windows.
+I also like this project to be at My Documents on Windows, at `~\Documents\projects\docker`, though that is just because it's easier to get to than your user folder when navigating Windows.

 It may be required that it lives in your user directory... or it may not.
 It used to be before Docker for Windows/Docker for Mac because only your user folder was shared with the VM.
 You can try putting it anywhere, but if it doesn't work, you should probably put it in your user folder.